On the Jordan-Moore-Gibson-Thompson equation of nonlinear acoustics: Well-posedness analysis

 \subsection{JMGT with memory and fractional attenuation}

 Probably the largest amount of work in the literature in the context of the (J)MGT equation has been dedicated to studying the addition of memory.
-As we do not feel able to give proper credit to all this work, we confine ourselves to only highlighting one particular result and providing a long (though probably still incomplete) list of further references.
+As we do not feel able to give proper credit to all this work, we confine ourselves to only highlighting the pioneering results from \cite{LasieckaWang15a,LasieckaWang15b} and providing a (probably still incomplete) list of further references.

 To start with, let us recall the fact that the (J)MGT equation itself can be viewed as a wave equation with memory for the combined quantity $z:=\tau u_t+u$ cf. \eqref{defz}, that due to \eqref{wave_z} and resolving \eqref{defz} for $u$